microsoft/vscode-docs/docs/editor/debugging.md

 The following attributes are mandatory for every launch configuration:

 * `type` - the type of debugger to use for this launch configuration.
-Every installed debug extension introduces a type, e.g. `node` for the built-in node debugger, or `php` and `go` for the PHP and Go extensions.
+Every installed debug extension introduces a type, for example, `node` for the built-in node debugger, or `php` and `go` for the PHP and Go extensions.
 * `request` - the request type of this launch configuration.
 Currently supported are `launch` and `attach`.
 * `name` - friendly name which appears in the Debug launch configuration dropdown.